 FDsys is the official online Federal Government information service provided by the US Government Printing Office.
 GPO's Federal Digital System provides access to the full-text of numerous government publications including: The Federal Register; The Congressional Record; Congressional Bills, House & Senate Calendars, Congressional Reports; the Congressional Directory; Public Laws; the US Government Manual; and the United States Code.

-Provides comprehensive access to US legislative histories, indexes and abstracts of congressional publications from Congressional Information Service, Inc.
+Provides comprehensive access to US legislative documents and congressional publications from Congressional Information Service, Inc.

 Proquest Legislative Insight

 Includes compiled legislative histories, legislative documents and congressional publications related to enacted laws.